-Tapping into the potential of existing data sources means a more efficient and less costly alternative to surveys, reducing the burden on the public to provide data that is already available.
+Data integration is also more efficient and less costly than undertaking surveys, and can help to reduce the burden on Australian households and businesses to provide data that is already available.